genesiscommunitysuccess/docs/docs/02_creating-applications/02_creating-a-new-project/02_alternative_options_supported/04_gradle.md

 ---
 # Gradle

-Unlike Maven, Gradle does not have a standard approach to scaffolding projects.
+Genesis provides a CLI tool called genx to enable you to build a new full-stack project.
+This is available as part of the platform distribution zip file.

+If you don't want to use genx - for example, if you only want to build a server - you can create a gradle project of your own.
 The easiest way to scaffold a Genesis Gradle project is to use the *Genesis Maven Plugin*.
-This plugin requires similar inputs to the [maven archetype](/creating-applications/creating-a-new-project/alternative_options_supported/server-project-setup/), and it is able to create a variety of Gradle project structures.
-Alternatively, we provide a CLI tool which is available as part of the platform distribution zip file.
+This requires similar inputs to the [maven archetype](/creating-applications/creating-a-new-project/alternative_options_supported/server-project-setup/), and it is able to create a variety of Gradle project structures.

 The current supported Gradle project templates are: